 Please note that no topics will be handed out.
-Instead, participants will develop their own research question in the broad field of Digital Markets.
+Instead, participants will develop their own research question in the broad field of Digital Market Design.
 Using their own creative abilities, students design an economic experimental or field study that answers their research question.
 Students will work in groups of up to four, depending on the total number of participants.
 If the process of group formation is unsuccessful, participants will be assigned.

-The seminar starts with an introductory meeting in the first week of the winter term.
-Ideas for experiments or field studies will be presented in a blocked event.
+The seminar starts with an introductory meeting on April 14.
+Ideas for experiments or field studies will be presented in a blocked event on May 17.
 Each presentation should last max.
 20 minutes.
 Full attendance in all meetings is required for successful participation in the seminar.

-Group seminar papers of 8 - 10 pages, as well as an individual abstract of 75 to 100 words are to be handed in at the end of the semester.
+Group seminar papers of 8-10 pages, as well as an individual abstract of 75 to 100 words are to be handed in at the end of the semester.

-Application will be possible via the centralized platform until October 19.
+Application will be possible via the centralized platform until February 1.